Intellection/zexbox/README.md

   bucket: "my_app"
 ```

-A more indepth explanation can be found in the `Instream.Connection` [hexdocs](https://hexdocs.pm/instream/Instream.html).
+A more indepth explanation on the configuration can be found in the `Instream.Connection` [hexdocs](https://hexdocs.pm/instream/Instream.html).

 In order to make use of metrics you'll need to add the `Zexbox` module to your application's `Supervisor` tree